gkamesh07/projects/README.md

   Tool used - R & Shiny

-  Project 3 - Title :
+  Project 3 - Title : LEGO BRICKS IMAGE CLASSIFICATION

   Description:
     Here, I used classification technique such as Convolution neural networks(CNN) to classify the Lego brick